OAT (Optometry Admission Test)

 The OAT is currently offered year-round on an appointment basis at more than 400 Prometric test centers.
 Most testing centers offer weekend and evening appointments.
 It is a computer-based exam.

-Click here to see a list of current testing centers throughout the United States.
+Click here to learn about Prometric testing centers throughout the United States.

 When you register for the OAT please remember to check the box that releases your scores to the pre-health advisors at your university.
 We never share your OAT scores with other people, but knowing how our students do on the exam is important information we need as we work with other students in the future.